-You can navigate through the application using the mouse or by using the keyboard:
+You can navigate through Optimum Online e-mail by using either the mouse or keyboard:

 Many common actions are accessible via the right-mouse button also known as the contextual menu option.
 The options vary depending on where the menu is invoked.
 The message list contextual menu also includes two options only available there - Mark Read and Mark Unread, which can be used on individual messages or groups of messages.

 The message list

 The message list is a scrolling list which displays summary information about messages in the current folder.
 Optimum Online® e-mail works differently than a traditional Web-based e-mail application - you do not need to specify the number of messages per page or mark a checkbox next to a message in order to perform an action such as delete.
 You can shift-click to select a range of messages or CTRL + click (CMD + click on a Mac) to pick multiple messages.
 The number of messages displayed is limited only by the size of your screen.
 Just scroll to preview more messages.

 Unread messages appear in the Message List in bold text with a status icon of a circle (·).
 Once read, they are no longer bold and their status icon is removed.

 The preview panel displays a portion of a selected message.

 On the top right of the preview panel there is a button to quickly add a contact to your Contacts list.

 Clicking the small "+" next to the "Subject:" line will reveal more detailed information about the message, such as the recipients in the "To:" and "Cc:" fields.